tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 There are three potential use-cases for Tahoe-LAFS on the client side:

-1. User does not care to protect their anonymity or to connect to anonymous storage servers.
-This document is not useful to you... so stop reading.
+1. User wishes to always use an anonymizing network (Tor, I2P) to protect their anonymity when connecting to Tahoe-LAFS storage grids (whether or not the storage servers are anonymous).

 2. User does not care to protect their anonymity but they wish to connect to Tahoe-LAFS storage servers which are accessible only via Tor Hidden Services or I2P.